SpiralArm/liftmodules-aws-sns/README.md

 ## Using this module

-1. Add the following repository to your SBT project file:

-    For SBT 0.11+:

-        resolvers += "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

-    For SBT 0.7:

-        lazy val liftModulesRelease = "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

-2. Include this dependency:
+1. Include this dependency:

-         "net.liftmodules" %% "aws-sns" % (liftVersion+"-1.0.1")
+         "net.liftmodules" %% "aws-sns" % (liftVersion+"-1.0.2")

-3. Configure your connection:
+2. Configure your connection:

 	You need to supply:
 	* AWS access key and secret